Sven (Frozen): Other

-Sven appears in the 2020 short film Once Upon a Snowman, where events from the first Frozen film are presented from a different perspective.
+Sven appears in the 2020 short film Once Upon a Snowman, where events from the first Frozen film are presented from a different perspective, as well as in the animated comedy miniseries of shorts Olaf Presents, which debuted in 2021 and for which Sven's grunts had also been recorded by Frank Welker.
 He makes a cameo appearance in the film Moana (2016), in which the character Maui, who has the ability of shapeshifting, briefly transforms into him.
 The character also appears in the teaser trailer for Frozen, which presents an original story where Sven tries to reach Olaf's carrot nose after Olaf loses it on a frozen lake; while he initially has difficulties with this task such as remaining with his tongue stuck to the frozen surface, Sven manages to outdistance Olaf and arrives at his nose first, but he subsequently returns it to Olaf and bonds happily with him as a result.
 Sven is also present in an advertisement created for Sky Cinema, in which he pulls a sled, and in a Christmas advertisement.

-Sven is present in the four short films developed by the company The Lego Group that are part of the brand extension Frozen Northern Lights, where he sometimes seems to be talking and is voiced by Jonathan Groff; he also appears in the book series resulted from the extension.
+Sven is present in the four short films developed by the company the Lego Group that are part of the brand extension Frozen Northern Lights, where he sometimes seems to be talking and is voiced by Jonathan Groff; he also appears in the book series resulted from the extension.
 Sven is depicted in a comic book series as a result of Disney's partnership with Dark Horse Comics.
 He is also portrayed in a comic book series published by Joe Books Ltd. Sven is present in a pop-up book written by Matthew Reinhart, in an adult coloring book, and in other books as well.
 He appears in the platform video game Frozen: Olaf's Quest.
 Sven is also present in the mobile games Frozen Free Fall, Disney Build It: Frozen, Disney Tsum Tsum, Disney Magic Kingdoms, and Olaf's Adventures.
 He is a character in the crossover action video game Kingdom Hearts III as well.
 He also appears in the video game Minecraft.
 Sven has been shown in emoji form.
 Costumes replicating Sven's design have appeared in the video game LittleBigPlanet 3, and in the online game Club Penguin.
 An alternate version of Sven is present in the television series Once Upon a Time, portrayed by a real-life reindeer.